-Greater political clarity and renewed investor confidence will drive growth is several sectors of the market, which will present new opportunities for businesses who are able to diversify.
+Following the election of a majority Conservative government, and the commitment to agree the Brexit withdrawal deal, greater political clarity and renewed investor confidence will drive growth is several sectors of the market, which will present new opportunities for businesses who are able to diversify.
 Increased Government funding will drive growth in the Education, Health, Civil Engineering and Community & Amenity sectors, and we anticipate substantial growth in Private Housing as buyer confidence returns.